-FIGURE 14.9: Residuals plotted against leverage for a regression of weight against all other measurements for the Boston housing.
-The contours on the plot are contours of Cook's distance; No points have suspiciously large Cook's distance, though R has identified points most likely to present problems.
+FIGURE 14.8: Residuals plotted against leverage for a regression of weight against all other measurements for the Boston housing.
+The contours on the plot are contours of Cook distance; No points have suspiciously large Cook distance, though the software package has identified points most likely to present problems.
 Notice also that several points have high leverage, without having a large residual value.
 These points may or may not present problems.
-The residual plot of Figure ?? suggests that this regression will make poor predictions, but the problem does not seem to be outlying points.
+The residual plot of Figure 14.9 suggests that this regression will make poor predictions, but the problem does not seem to be outlying points.